MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 The guest experience has limitations by design.
 For a full list of what a guest can and can't do in Teams, see [Guest access in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/guest-access).

+> [!IMPORTANT]
+> A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## Guest user management

 When a guest is invited to join an organization, they receive a welcome email message.
 This message includes some information about the organization and what to expect as a member.
 The guest must accept the invitation by selecting **Accept Invitation** in the email message before they can access the organization and the organization's guides.